Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Additional Experiments

-\subsection{Additional experiments on 10-dimensional robust linear regression}
+\subsection{Additional Experiments on 10-dimensional Robust Linear Regression}

+Figure \ref{fig:10d-lin-vs-iter} compares the MSE over iteration count for all seven algorithms in the robust linear regression example.
 MALA and Poisson--MALA exhibit the best overall per-iteration performance, followed by HMC, Barker and Poisson--Barker.
-This indicates that our locally-balanced PoissonMH method can find proposals as effective as full batch methods while enjoying a very low per-step cost.
+This indicates that our locally-balanced PoissonMH method can find proposals as effective as full-batch methods while enjoying a very low per-step cost.

 Figure \ref{fig:10d-lin-hmc} compares HMC with 2, 5, and 10 leapfrog steps.
 Their performances are similar for all acceptance rates, with 10 leapfrog steps being slightly better.
 Therefore, the HMC used in Section \ref{subsec:robust regression experiment} uses 10 leapfrog steps.